 It is illegal discrimination if a person or a company intentionally treats you differently based on your race, ethnicity, or national origin.
 For example, a landlord violates the law if you apply to rent an apartment and are told that the landlord doesn’t rent to Black people.
 Likewise, it is illegal for an employer to refuse to hire a person of color because of that person’s race, ethnicity, or national origin.

 Some forms of illegal discrimination may be subtler.
-For example, an employer or housing or credit provider may adopt policies that cause unjustified and disproportionate harm to people of a particular race, ethnicity, or national origin.
-For example, refusing to hire anyone with any sort of criminal record disproportionately hurts Black and Latinx job applicants, who are more likely than whites to have criminal records in the current criminal justice system.
+An employer or housing or credit provider may adopt policies that cause unjustified and disproportionate harm to people of a particular race, ethnicity, or national origin.
+For example, refusing to hire anyone with any sort of criminal record disproportionately hurts Black and Latine job applicants, who are more likely than white applicants to have criminal records in the current criminal legal system.
 Many kinds of convictions, including old convictions, will have nothing to do with an applicant’s ability to do the job.
 A blanket policy excluding people with criminal records would amount to illegal “disparate impact” discrimination.
 Additionally, depending on the reasons why this particular policy was adopted, the facts could show that the policy was driven by a desire to exclude people of color with criminal records, in which case the policy would constitute illegal intentional racial discrimination as well.
+For another example of racial discrimination in employment, employers may be using automated tools to review job applications, and these tools may evaluate resumes based on information that directly correlates with the job applicant’s race.
+For instance, an evaluation of one resume screening tool found that the tool identified being named Jared and playing high school lacrosse as key to being a successful employee.

 - Federal anti-discrimination laws prohibit discrimination in housing, credit, employment, and “public accommodations” like restaurants, movie theaters, parks, and trains.